Ibrahim Matola: Political positions

 Matola has advocated for the rights of farmers in Malawi.
-He has also raised concerns that the Freedom of the Press in Malawi is being threatened.
+He has also raised concerns that freedom of the press in Malawi is being threatened.

 Matola has repeatedly clashed with the national chairman of the UDF, Friday Jumbe.
 He led the UDF legislatures in a vote of no confidence in Jumbe and the election of George Nga Ntafu to replace him.

-Matola has also attacked the 2011 Local Courts bill, arguing that it would provide too much power to local chiefs and could devolve into a "draconian system".
+Matola has also criticised the 2011 Local Courts bill, arguing that it would provide too much power to local chiefs and could devolve into a "draconian system".